Founded by San Jose State Professors

 • Describing the wetlands of the Pacific Coast for the U.S. Environmental Protection Agency

-• Designing the first tidal restoration projects in San Francisco Bay, leading to five decades of such projects
+• Designing the first tidal restoration projects in San Francisco Bay, leading to more than five decades of such projects

 Our Mission